mengbinhao/jack-note/docs/english/NPR.md

   > he made a name for himself xxxx
   > he himself has done
-  > it is just something she'll hace to live with for some time
+  > it is just something she'll have to live with for some time
   > this is new for the long-serving chancellor,she would normally stand
   > he even went further in some ways
   > Compared to you guys in the US, you are like open books

 - 2019.7.19
-  - massive adj | mass n/v/adj
+  - massive adj | mass n/v
   - cargo n
   - Pentagon n
   - ally n/vt | allied adj